TeknikhogskolanGothenburg/board-game-team-team-new-team/DocsSrc/architecture/index.md

 >
 >Once the Enter button is clicked, the player data is saved in a GamePlayer class within the Game model and a player specific cookie is created.
 >
 >The Index View displays our html and css.
-The html parses through all the players' data on every refresh and populates the boardaccordingly (based on the positions of the players pieces).
+The html parses through all the players' data on every refresh and populates the board accordingly (based on the positions of the players pieces).
 >
 >The StartGame View is a reference point for a button(Start Game) in out html file, to randomly select a player so thatit is their turn, afterwards it redirects to the Index Controller automatically updating the page.
 >